FREQUENTLY ASKED QUESTIONS

 Q. Can re-strokes cause irritation?

 A. Yes.
 Men average about 170 strokes while shaving, and almost 120 of these are re-strokes.
 When the shaving cream has been scraped off, repeat strokes decreases lubrication, which can lead to shaving irritation.
 Using a razor like SKINGUARD with lubrication before and after the blade minimizes friction and irritation.
-You also now have the option of recommending SKINGUARD with FLEXBALL TECHNOLOGY.
-The pivoting head maintains a more even contact with skin & shaves even the most sensitive areas with ease.
 Click here for more information on all SKINGUARD Technology.

 Q. Is dry shaving ok?

 A. No. patients should always be instructed to use a shave cream.
 Shave creams have skin-protecting lubricants that help the razor glide across the face and hold in hydration while shaving.
 This will result in less tug and pull, less scraping on the skin, and less irritation.

 A. Yes.
 Instructing your patient to shave with light, gentle strokes while letting the razor do the work is key.
 Counselling them to start shaving with the grain, then (if necessary) go against the grain for an even closer shave, will help prevent irritation.
 Visit our patient resources page to download the Shaving 101 brochure for more information about shaving with sensitive skin.